 A residential program offers more focused interventions in a safe environment that is free of the usual triggers or stressors that can result in the mood swings that characterize bipolar disorder.
 Residential care allows a clinical team to provide more individualized attention.
 Each person’s treatment plan will be customized to reflect the specific features of their bipolar disorder, and includes the following:

-Acute Stabilization.
 Someone with deteriorating bipolar disorder may experience extreme depressive or manic episodes that can put them in danger of harming themselves or others.
-As this is considered a psychiatric emergency, the individual will required specialized stabilization interventions and monitoring until they can step down to the residential programming.
+As this is considered a psychiatric emergency, the individual will required specialized acute stabilization interventions and monitoring until they can step down to the residential programming.

-Psychotherapy.
 Because thoughts can influence behaviors, and negative thoughts can lead to self-destructive behaviors, cognitive behavioral therapy is an excellent therapy for helping individuals with bipolar disorder.
 CBT helps one identify and correct the irrational and troublesome behavior patterns associated with bipolar disorder.
 In addition to CBT, interpersonal and social rhythm therapy and family-focused therapy are helpful as well.
-If there is a comorbid substance use disorder, psychotherapy might also include contingency management and motivational interviewing.

 - Meditation.
 Meditation involves controlling the thoughts and gaining a deeper awareness of emotions, and then arriving at a calmer state of being.
 This can be helpful for individuals struggling with bipolar disorder by helping to better regulate thought distortions.

 - Yoga.
 Yoga’s stress reducing properties can be useful for those with bipolar disorder.
 Yoga is a blend of physical fitness, meditation, and focused breathing, all which help control stress.